The 12 Best Paint Brands of 2023

 Price Range: $$ to $$$

 Some popular paint colors include Revere Pewter, White Dove, Chantilly Lace, Smoke, and Gray Owl.
-Its Regal Select Interior Paint works exceptionally well at covering dark colors with one coat, and it has an Aura paint that is designed for high-humidity environments.
+Its Regal Select Semi-Gloss Interior Paint works exceptionally well at covering dark colors with one coat, and its Aura paint is designed for high-humidity environments.
 Also, oil and water stains don’t penetrate it.
-A few challenges with this paint are that it can dry too quickly, leave streaks, and it has a higher price tag.
+A few challenges with this paint are that it can dry too quickly and leave streaks, and it comes with a higher price tag.

 3. Behr